Last Updated on April 23, 2022

 Acute elbow dislocation in adults occurs at the ulnohumeral joint.
-Elbow dislocation can be pure dislocation of associated with fractures of surrounding bones.
+Elbow dislocation can be pure dislocation or associated with fractures of surrounding bones.

 Elbow is relatively a stable joint and is dislocated by sufficient force.
-Because of their vicinity, neurovascular bundle is quite vulnerable to injury in elbow dislocation.
+Because of their vicinity, the neurovascular bundle is quite vulnerable to injury in an elbow dislocation.

 Classification of Elbow Dislocation

-For purpose of terminology, most classifications refer to the position of the ulna relative to the humerus after injury.
+Most of the classifications refer to the position of the ulna relative to the humerus after injury.
 For example, a posterior dislocation refers to the ulna and radius sitting posterior to the humerus.

 Injury can be classified as

 Most acute elbow dislocations are posterior.
 Anterior, medial, lateral, and divergent forms are very rare.

 Posterior dislocations of the elbow are commonly caused by a fall on the hand or wrist.